Hasan & Ibrahim: After Eurovision

 In the beginning 2018 they were special guests in the promotion of the Faculty of Pharmacy at the Medical University of Varna.
-Hassan and Ibrahim Ignatov started the competition season with first prize places and Grand Prix in several competitions, such as the Musical Pearls Competition in Varna, Music and Earth International Competition in Sofia, XIII International Competition for Young Performers of Classical Musical Instruments in Pernik, Zvukat na vremeto International Competition in Veliko Tarnovo, and the Slavyanski Zvan International Youth Festival in Varna.
+Hassan and Ibrahim Ignatov started the competition season with first prize places and Grand Prix in several competitions, such as the "Musical Pearls Competition" in Varna, "International Competition Music and Earth" in Sofia, "XIII International Competition for Young Performers of Classical Musical Instruments" in Pernik, " International Competition The Voice of the Time" in Veliko Tarnovo, and the "International Youth Festival Slavic Ring" in Varna.
 In the summer of 2018, the young pianists were invited once again by Slavi Trifonov to participate in the concert-spectacle in London at the O2 Arena.
+On 13 July 2018, they were guests at the Bulgarian National Radio.